Reports & AI Narratives

 Tone Calibration

 The narrative engine adjusts its voice based on who is reading.
 A self-report for an individual emphasizes personal insight and actionable self-understanding.
-A clinician report uses clinical vocabulary, includes DSM-adjacent framing, and surfaces risk indicators that would be inappropriate in a consumer-facing narrative.
+A clinician report uses clinical vocabulary, includes diagnosis-adjacent framing, and surfaces risk indicators that would be inappropriate in a consumer-facing narrative.
 A partner-perspective report acknowledges the observer’s position and the inherent limitations of external assessment.

 Demographics also shape tone.
 The engine adjusts developmental framing, cultural sensitivity, and explanatory depth based on the respondent’s age group, life context, and stated background — not to change the structural findings, but to ensure the interpretation lands accurately for the person reading it.